-This course is a study of film from a literary perspective.
-Emphasis is placed on reading and writing about film, film analysis, and cultural impact.
+209 Literary Approaches to Film 3 hours lecture, 3 units Letter Grade or Pass/No Pass Option writing about film, film analysis, and cultural impact.
 Topics include film composition, genre, and literary criticism.
 This course is designed for English majors and all students interested in literature and/or film.
 (FT) AA/AS; CSU; UC.